 Synthetic oils have proven to last longer than conventional.
 For example, a 100% pure synthetic motor oil blended with moly has been engineered with drain intervals for 40,000 miles and more, while your conventional petroleum based motor oils still follow the old fashioned 3,000 mile drain interval.

 A 100% pure synthetic motor oil engineered with molybdenum disulfide offers cold weather performance down to -40 degrees Fahrenheit.
 In addition, because of its superior cold weather flowability, it delivers less startup engine wear.
 By using a synthetic motor oil blended with moly, there is virtually zero engine startup wear.
-One of the negative characteristics of petroleum based motor oils are their inferior cold weather performance characteristics and their poor ability to protect engine parts during cold weather startup.
+One of the negative characteristics of petroleum based motor oils are their inferior cold weather performance characteristics and their poor ability to protect engine parts during cold weather startups.

 Why use synthetic oil over conventional?
 The benefits